 As a new real estate agent, you have been doing all of the “right” things to launch your career.
-You’re networking.
-You’re learning about your market.
-You’re working on a prospects list.
-Still, getting started in real estate can be challenging, especially in the first year or so.
 Finding a real estate mentor and cultivating a successful relationship could help you out tremendously by enhancing your ability to launch a long, successful real estate career.

 Here are my top tips to help you with your real estate career.
 I think the most common computer mistake that first-time agents make is that they think they have to take calls on their computer from their phones.
 But if all you do is type your door-bell number into your phone, you’re missing loads of valuable information.
 And if there are sources of conflict in your area, you won’t miss them.
 Now that you know what information to listen for, find a comfortable place to sit.